rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 ### Running on the Simulator

 Once I was able to compile embedded Swift and use the Playdate C API from Swift, I ported the Conway's Game of Life example included in the Playdate SDK to Swift.
 During the process, I referenced [Inside Playdate with C](https://sdk.play.date/2.2.0/Inside%20Playdate%20with%20C.html) frequently to familiarize myself with the C API.
 The implementation strictly operates on Playdate OS vended frame buffers and therefore doesn't need an allocator itself.
-This process was mostly mechanical, the bit manipulation and pointer operations used in the C example have direct Swift analogs which were easy to leverage.
+This process was mostly mechanical, the bit manipulation and pointer operations used in the C example have direct Swift analogs that were easy to leverage.

 I built the source into a dynamic library and used `pdc` (the Playdate compiler) to wrap the final `dylib` into a `pdx` (Playdate executable).